Christoph Croisé, Sherniyaz Mussakhan / YES Chamber Orchestra

 Christoph Croisé, Cello

 The venue was the Reformed Church in Zurich Oberstrass, built 1908 – 1910 in the style of Art Nouveau.
 It’s a fairly big church that had its interior renovated 1976, the outside 1998.
 In 2000, a fire forced a second, total renovation of the interior.
-The pipe organ from 1975 was lost and was replaced by an electronic organ (the Art Nouveau organ prospect on the left side of the nave is just a prospect, not a functional organ.
+The pipe organ from 1975 suffered damage beyond repair.
+It was replaced by an electronic organ (the Art Nouveau organ prospect on the left side of the nave is just a prospect, not a functional organ).
 The orchestra played in the center of the church.

 Wolfgang Amadeus Mozart (1756 – 1791) wrote five violin concertos: Concerto No.1 in B♭ major, K.207; No.2 in D major, K.211; No.3 in G major, K.216 (“Strasbourg”); No.4 in D major, K.218; No.5 in A major, K.219 (“Turkish”).
 The Violin Concerto No.4 in D major, K.218 was composed 1775 in Salzburg.
 Its movements are as follows: